 Water from the Batang Toru forests is vital for the people of the 3 Tapanuli districts, especially for their plantations and wet rice cultivation, and their daily household needs.
 Extensive paddy fields in the Sarulla valley and other areas receive their irrigations from the Batang Toru forests.
 Mixed rubber agro-forestry gardens that are the mainstay of local people’s economy all depend on rainfall from these forests.
 Similarly, the Sipansihaporas hydro-electricity plant and the Aek Raisan micro-hydro plants are completely dependent on water from these forests.

-Stable forested watershed ecosystems will also be vital for the proposed 300 MW Geothermal Electricity Plant planned in Sarulla valley between the east and west forest blocks.
+Stable forested watershed ecosystems are vital for the 300 MW Geothermal Electricity Plants under construction in the Sarulla valley between the east and west forest blocks.

-The gold mine currently operating in the Batang Toru sub-district in South Tapanuli also need water from the west Batang Toru forests, and the downstream coastal plain is covered by oil palm plantations also dependent on the hydrology of the river.
+The gold mine currently operating in the Batang Toru sub-district in South Tapanuli also needs water from the west block of the Batang Toru Ecosystem, and the downstream coastal plain is covered by oil palm plantations also dependent on the hydrology of the river.